ddvorkin14/styled-components-to-scss-converter/README.md

 4. Generates new component files that use SCSS classes instead of styled-components
 5. Creates corresponding SCSS files with the converted styles
 6. Provides a web interface to preview and compare the conversions
+7. Optionally writes converted files directly to your source directory when enabled

 ## Contributing